-Component Type Scale Method Used to Determine MPC/MEC/MPF Selection Criteria Method Code FLOW N/A Equation A-3a and Equation of Continuity Based on %CO 2 F Equation A-3b and Equation of Continuity Based on %O 2 F Historical data For changes in MPF, as described in Section 2.1.4.3 of Appendix A HD Test results If available TR SO2 High Equation A-1a Based on %CO 2 F Equation A-1b Based on %O 2 F Historical CEM data For initial determination or for changes in MPC as described in Section 2.1.1.5 of Appendix A HD Test results If available TR Other, including other state/federal requirements As justified OL Low Equation A-2 For units with emission controls F Historical CEM data For initial determination or for changes in MEC as described in Section 2.1.1.5 of Appendix A HD 200 ppm (span value) For units burning only very low sulfur fuel (as defined in §72.2) GS Other, including other state/federal requirements As justified OL
+Component Type Scale Method Used to Determine MPC/MEC/MPF Selection Criteria Method Code Historical data For changes in MPF, as described in Section 2.1.4.3 of Appendix A HD Test results If available TR SO2 High Equation A-1a Based on %CO 2 F Equation A-1b Based on %O 2 F Historical CEM data For initial determination or for changes in MPC as described in Section 2.1.1.5 of Appendix A HD Test results If available TR Other, including other state/federal requirements As justified OL Low Equation A-2 For units with emission controls F Historical CEM data For initial determination or for changes in MEC as described in Section 2.1.1.5 of Appendix A HD 200 ppm (span value) For units burning only very low sulfur fuel (as defined in §72.2) GS Other, including other state/federal requirements As justified OL

-The maximum potential flow rate (MPF) is calculated using the Equation of Continuity: $MPF = 60 \times MPV \times A_s$.
+^{} The maximum potential flow rate (MPF) is calculated using the Equation of Continuity: MPF = 60 x MPV x A_s.
 In this equation, MPV is the maximum potential velocity (from Equation A-3a or A-3b or from test results), in units of wet, standard feet per minute, and A_s is the cross-sectional area of the stack at the flow monitor location.